bksnelson/.github.io/essays/AIReflection.md

 I have used AI in class this semester in the following areas:

 1. Experience WODs e.g. E18
-   I did not use AI for the Experience WODs because the available learning materials and videos sufficiently guided me through the tasks.
+   I did not use AI for the experience WODs.
+The available learning materials and videos sufficiently guided me through the tasks.
 My approach was to attempt the WODs independently, using the videos for clarification only when necessary.

 2. In-class Practice WODs
    I did not use AI during in-class practice WODs.
 I preferred to get a more hands-on learning experience by directly interacting with the tasks with feedback from peers and the instructor.